adamjberg/devtails.xyz/_drafts/randy/2022-07-31-template-BU.md

 This final stash of VHS cassettes will then join [billions of others like it](https://legacybox.com/blogs/analog/you-wont-believe-how-many-cassette-tapes{:target="_blank"}) in Cassette Heaven.
 Fast forward a few million years: this generation of humanoids shall come to be known as the Tapesaurus, named after the vast and valued underground pools of dissolved Mylar infused videotape oil.

 My video tapes will not endure space, time or the elements in between, but I will have made my contribution to a pile of video history.
-Watch for my name in the discredits.
+Watch for my name in the credits.

 ...